brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-andrei-codrescu.md

       and edited and written for many magazines.
 She lives in NYC with a cat (Lefty) and a husband (Johnny Stanton), studies Norwegian, and trains in karate.
+  - person: alicia-ostriker
+    event_bio: "Alicia Ostriker is a major American poet and critic.
+Author of 17 collections of poetry, she has been twice nominated for the National Book Award, and has twice received the National Jewish Book Award for Poetry, among other honors.
+As a critic she is the author of the now-classic Stealing the Language: the Emergence of Women's Poetry in America, and other books on poetry and on the Bible, most recently For the Love of God: the Bible as an Open Book.
+Her most recent collections of poems are Waiting for the Light and The Volcano and After: Selected and New Poems 2002-2019.
+Her poems have been translated into numerous languages including Hebrew and Arabic.
+She is currently the New York State Poet Laureate and a Chancellor of the Academy of American Poets."
   - person: ann-waldman
     event_bio: "Internationally recognized and acclaimed poet Anne Waldman has been an active member of the “Outrider” experimental poetry community, a